sgeisler/BlocksizeProposals.github.io/BIP9.md

   network participants to upgrade their software.

-The BIP 9 solution was created for soft forks and as such has as goals that are not entirely in line with what most protocol upgrades want, it doesn't allow any flexibility in percentage of counting nor of the waiting period.
+The BIP 9 solution was created for soft forks and as such has as goals that are not entirely in line with what other protocol upgrades want, it doesn't allow any flexibility in activation support nor of the grace period.

 Please check the [alternative](BIP9-like.md) voting proposal as well!